- Assembly Bill 1468 Report

 - Trailer Bill Language

-Enrollment data used to produce this report were provided by the Education Demographics Unit, California Department of Education (www.cde.ca.gov), and are current as of September 2012.
-Actual births were provided by the California Department of Public Health (www.cdph.ca.gov) while projected births were produced by the Demographic Research Unit.
+Enrollment data used to produce this report were obtained from the California Department of Education .
+Actual births were obtained from the California Department of Public Health while projected births were produced by the Demographic Research Unit.

 Actual enrollment and high school graduates may not match prior years' series due to revisions to the California Department of Education enrollment files.
-Enrollment projections exclude California Education Authority and state special schools, in addition to reported ungraded students.
+Enrollment projections exclude California Education Authority, state special schools and ungraded students.